A-Berezvay/A-Berezvay/README.md

 - 📫 Connect with me: [LinkedIn](https://www.linkedin.com/in/albert-berezvay/) | [Portfolio](https://albertberezvay.com/)

 ## 🚀 Projects
-- **Employee Scheduling App**: React Native app for managing employee schedules in small businesses.
+- **Mobile POS System**: React app for managing orders and payments from the same mobile device.
 - **Digital Agency**: Developed using React.
 This project was created to attract small businesses in need of website or digital solutions.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=A-Berezvay&show_icons=true&theme=radical)